prometheus-protocol/.github/profile/README.md

 ### [Phase 0: The Core - "Project Chimera" (The Payment Engine)](https://github.com/prometheus-protocol/auth-canister)

 **Goal:** Build the foundational on-chain payment engine.
 It must be a production-grade, secure, and standards-compliant OAuth2 server capable of brokering payments and issuing authorization tokens.
+It must also support the Model Context Protocol (MCP) OAuth requirements including PKCE, DCR, and Resource Indicators.

 *   **Scaffolding & Identity.**
     *   [x] Set up the Motoko project repository on GitHub with a permissive license (MIT).